 - The Ninth Circuit’s use of the “evolving standards of decency” test, which asks courts to assess whether a punishment is cruel and unusual within society’s ever-changing contexts.

-Mayor McLean won her first term in office just weeks before the Martin decision, and has said that she does not support the push to overturn Martin, while her main challenger Mike Masterson says that he supports the appeal to the Supreme Court.
+Mayor McLean won her first term in office just weeks before the Martin decision, and has said that she does not support the push to overturn Martin.